 The extended amygdala controls our response to stress, for example when dopamine is flooding our brains, stress neurotransmitters can surge within the extended amygdala, pushing the brain to escape unpleasant situations.
 Additionally, the prefrontal cortex is another part that can control addiction.
 The basal ganglia in the prefrontal cortex can work with the extended amygdala to control the drive to seek pleasure and can also ramp up physical and emotional distress when someone is not taking a substance.
 As substance dependence increases, this explains why people are opting for continual use, as it provides relief from the symptoms of withdrawal.

 Why a Holistic Treatment Is Essential to Addiction

 When treating addiction, it’s important to remember that everybody is an individual.
 But when we are looking at the impacts of someone experiencing the symptoms of addiction, we can look at it from the perspective of what occurs within the brain.
 Neurochemicals, in conjunction with parts of the brain, can highlight how someone develops an addiction, but we have to remember that addiction is a complex disease and it can vary in severity from person to person.

 Because there are a number of areas that can contribute to the severity of addiction, as well as the substances chosen by the individual from drugs to alcohol or even prescription medications, this requires an approach to healing that is holistic and diverse.

-Disease and addiction can be overcome through a variety of methods that make the individual have an understanding that it is partially to do with chemicals, but there are also ways to relieve the relationship with the substance.
+Disease and addiction can be overcome through a variety of methods that make the individual understand that it has to do with chemicals, but there are also ways to relieve the relationship with the substance.